SharePoint/sp-dev-docs/docs/general-development/custom-word-breakers-in-sharepoint-server.md

 ---
-title: Custom word breakers in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: d18b48d4-987c-4228-9932-30d5b30f86a2
+title: Custom word breakers in SharePoint ms.prod: SHAREPOINT ms.assetid: d18b48d4-987c-4228-9932-30d5b30f86a2
 ---

-# Custom word breakers in SharePoint Server 2013
+# Custom word breakers in SharePoint
-Learn about word breaking in SharePoint Server 2013.
+Learn about word breaking in SharePoint.
 Word breaking is one of the key Natural Language Processing (NLP) features that enable search and improve search results (or recall).
 Word breakers split a stream of text into individual words or tokens on which you can base additional language processing.
 Word breakers are language-specific.
-In addition to built-in word breakers, Search in SharePoint 2013 enables the use of custom word breakers so that users can tune word breaking behavior according to their needs.
-See  [Supported languages for word breaker customizations in SharePoint Server 2013](#SP15_SupportedLanguages) for a list languages supported for word breaker customization.
+In addition to built-in word breakers, Search in SharePoint enables the use of custom word breakers so that users can tune word breaking behavior according to their needs.
+See  [Supported languages for word breaker customizations in SharePoint](#SP15_SupportedLanguages) for a list languages supported for word breaker customization.